Arthur-Milchior/anki-database-check-explained/README.md

 checks and corrects those kinds of errors.
 The following error is currently considered:

 * A note has two distinct cards for the same card type.
 If this is the case, it keeps the card with the greatest interval.
 Ties are broken by the one with greatest ease, then the one with the greatest due date, then arbitrarily.
 I explain in [the forum](https://anki.tenderapp.com/discussions/ankidesktop/32854-two-cards-of-the-same-note-with-same-nid#comment_47016398) how this could occur without having a single add-on installed.
-* Whether «autoplay» is not set in some deck's option setting.
-(This happened to me, and I don't know why.)
+* Whether there are missing parameters in a deck (standard or dynamic/filtered), or deck option,
 * Whether two notes have the same GUID.
 See https://github.com/Arthur-Milchior/anki-unique-GUID to understand why this may occur.